Global Assessment Data

 Please also include the following acknowledgment in publications: The authors gratefully acknowledge the sources of precipitation chemistry and deposition data acknowledged on page 92 of Vet et al. (2014) Atmospheric Environment, 93, http://dx.doi.org/10.1016/j.atmosenv.2013.10.060.

-Download data by selecting a data set from this list.
-Each data set is a single file in comma-separated-value (csv) format.
+Download data by following the link below.
 Each file begins with metadata that describes the file contents, including descriptions of the data fields, chemical species, units, etc. A quality rating is included for wet and dry deposition observations.

 Phosphorus data from the period 2000-2005 are available for aerosol samples collected aboard ships along transects in the North and South Atlantic Oceans.
 These shipboard data can be accessed at Aerosol and rain composition and deposition.